Elected Member Roles

 Governance

-- Recognising that the governance role does not extend to operational matters or to the management of any implementation
+- Recognising that the governance role does not extend to operational matters

 - Having a good understanding of the council processes set out in the Standing Orders that determine how council meetings are run